laravel/docs/controllers.md

 <a name="handling-missing-methods"></a>
 ## Handling Missing Methods

-A catch-all method may be defined which will be called when no other matching method is found on a given controller.
+When using `Route::controller`, a catch-all method may be defined which will be called when no other matching method is found on a given controller.
 The method should be named `missingMethod`, and receives the method and parameter array for the request:

 #### Defining A Catch-All Method